Accumulatio

 Accumulatio is a figure of speech, part of the more general group of enumeratio, in which the statements made previously are presented again in a compact, forceful manner.
+Accumulatio describes a gathering of either praise or criticism to emphasize previous discourse.
 It often uses a climax for the summation of a speech.

-The word is Latin, from a verb meaning "to amass".
+The word is Latin, from a verb meaning "to amass" or "heaping up".